Chriszhangmw/Clinical-decision-support-system/README.md

 tensorflow_and_keras
 ------
-1.Embedding methods：
+### Embedding methods:
-	1.Rand: Randomly initialize the word vector of each word  and adjust through the later  training 2.For example: character embedding （TensorFlow）,embedding layer （Keras）
+	1.Rand: Randomly initialize the word vector of each word  and adjust through the later  training.For example: character embedding （TensorFlow）,embedding layer （Keras）
-	3.Static：Use pre-trained word vectors, such as word vectors trained by word2vec, will not adjust the word vector during training
-	4.For example: Word embedding（gensim）
+	3.Static：Use pre-trained word vectors, such as word vectors trained by word2vec, will not adjust the word vector during training.
+For example: Word embedding（gensim）
 	5.Genism：Word---index---vector（trained）
 	6.Sklearn：Word---index---tf-idf（fixed）
 	7.Keras :  Word ---- index----vector（random）